HL7/fhir-shorthand/input/pagecontent/overview.md

   ```

 * **Escape Character**: FSH uses the backslash as the escape character in string literals.
 For example, use `\"` to embed a quotation mark in a string.
 * **Caret Character**: FSH uses [caret syntax](reference.html#caret-paths) to directly reference the definitional structure associated with an item.
-When defining a profile, the caret character `^` (also called circumflex) allows you to refer to elements in the SD.
+When defining a profile, the caret character `^` (also called circumflex) allows you to refer to elements in the StructureDefinition.
 For example, to set the element StructureDefinition.experimental:

   ```
   * ^experimental = false